seng438-winter-2022/seng438-a1-SeherD/seng438-assignment-1--report-template.md

 # Introduction

-The purpose of this lab was to develop an smooth introduction to hands-on Software application testing.
-Through different testing methods, our group commprhensively
+The purpose of this lab was to develop a smooth introduction to hands-on Software application testing.
+Through different testing methods, our group comprehensively tested a simple ATM, given a lengthy requirements list.
+In pairs, and as a team, we worked through exploratory, manual scripted, and regression testing to find a number of bugs in two versions of the application.
+This lab also introduced the group into bug tracking software Backlog.
+In different versions of the program, bugs found in either app version were comprehensively recorded for later reference.
+Though each member of the group had a strong foundation in developing and testing their own programs and assignments, following a scripted, and regression testing was very new to us.
+In the past, much of our testing has focused on a high-level exploratory testing.
+Furthermore, the bug tracking software was new to the group, but each individual was able to learn the software with relative ease.

 # High-level description of the exploratory testing plan